-This article will show you how to troubleshoot network issues yo may experience.
+This article will show you how to troubleshoot network issues you may experience.
 These can be helpful with any networking equipment, whether it was purchased from us or not.Note: This article will specifically call out features of the Ubiquiti Edge Routers that we sell.
 However, some of the general tips provided can be applied to any router from any company.
-If you need additional assistance, please reach out to our 24/7 customer support at 855-528-8457, or email email@example.com.
+If you need additional assistance, please reach out to our 24/7 customer support at 505-535-5288 or email firstname.lastname@example.org.

 Quick Troubleshooting TipsHere are some quick troubleshooting methods you can use if you are experiencing network issues (more details below):

 - Refer to our Troubleshooting Epson Printers article for detailed steps